 The Foundation is fortunate to have as its patron Professor Andrew Kaye, James Stewart Professor of Surgery at the University of Melbourne and Head of the Department of Neurosurgery at the Royal Melbourne Hospital.

-Sharon is an administration and communications professional with a background spanning broadcast radio, graphic design and publications, arts institutions and state government.
+Sharon is an administration and communications professional with a background spanning radio, publications, the arts and state government.
 She joined us in May 2014, bringing her organisational skills and media/communications experience to the team.

 Ms Helen Sykes

 Mr John Nairn

 Mr Richard Harris

 Mr Mark Wagner

 Ms Heather Thorne

 Ms Cheryl Farrell